OtherDevOpsGene/intro-to-docker/05-Lesson/README.md

 You'll have to run `docker-compose rm` in the `selenium` directory as well.
-Adding `--stop --force` will stop the containers and remove them without confirmation so you don't have to use two commands.
+Adding `--stop --force` will stop the containers and remove them without asking for confirmation so you don't have to use two commands.

 ```console
 $ cd selenium/